 A good response to this prompt demonstrates a high level of confidence and maturity as well as humility and a willingness to learn.
 Simply writing about a failure does nothing; students should focus on how they handled their failures in positive ways.

-These three sample essays are great examples of how to approach this prompt.
+These two sample essays are great examples of how to approach this prompt.